BC Teachers’ Federation – Celebrating a Century

 New Westminster teachers win fight for fair pay, bargaining rights.

 In 1921, New Westminster teachers went on strike because their Board failed to implement an arbitration award granted through the process of voluntary arbitration that had been established by government following the 1919 Victoria strike.
 There was no legal framework for teachers to strike.
 It took the election of a new school board later that year to see the arbitration award successfully implemented.
+The plaque is located on 6th Street across from City Hall in New Westminster.

 1939-1940: The Langley Affair

 In 1939, Langley Teachers’ Association President Connie Jervis and her colleagues played a significant role in securing the right that would require School Boards to participate in binding arbitration to settle salary disputes with teachers and to honour the outcome of such arbitrations.
 Langley teachers resisted attempts by their Board to ignore the arbitration award they were granted and even took their Board to court where they were successful in getting a decision to uphold their arbitration award.
 The Board still refused and Jervis and other teachers stood up to their board even after facing dismissals and transfers.
 The teachers ultimately prevailed against strong community opposition when the provincial education ministry fired the school board and had an appointed trustee honour the arbitration award.
+The plaque is on the exterior of the Langley Teachers’ Association office, 5786 Glover Road, Langley BC.

 Surrey Teachers’ Strike 1974

 In 1974, with an education friendly NDP government in Victoria, and after years of BCTF campaigns to achieve class size reductions, Surrey teachers took action.
 At this time the legislative framework for teacher bargaining included only salaries and bonuses with compulsory arbitration as the only resolution mechanism.
 Hence bargaining was not a vehicle to achieve working and learning conditions improvements.
 So, in the most significant demonstration of political action to that point in the BCTF’s history, Surrey teachers in mid-February, decided at a general meeting that the very next day they would not report for work and would board buses bound for Victoria to protest the huge class sizes that were affecting teachers’ ability to teach.
 The results of the walkout, confronting a government that had promised action on class size, were dramatic.
 A three year program of successive class size reductions was introduced resulting in the hiring of thousands of teachers around BC and improvement in learning conditions for hundreds of thousands students.
+The plaque is located outside the Surrey Teachers Association office, 9030 King George Blvd, Surrey BC.

 Terrace Teachers Ahead of the Times on Bargaining Rights